- Start date: April & September

 We know the commitments of being a working manager means you need a programme that fits around your career.

-Our part-time MBA (evening study) offers you the opportunity to gain a valued and well-established management qualification in a way that's best suited to your professional and personal circumstances.
+Our part-time Executive MBA offers you the opportunity to gain a valued and well-established management qualification in a way that's best suited to your professional and personal circumstances.

 Former professional footballer, Kenny Arthur, discusses why he chose the Strathclyde MBA, and his experiences of the degree.